Skip to content

 What is the difference between an employee director and a contractor director?

-An employee director works under the company’s close supervision and control, with stable, ongoing duties, and receives employment benefits, typically similar to those of a CEO or CFO, for example.
-A contractor director operates more autonomously, taking financial risk, and only performs specific agreed-upon work.
-They typically receive no employment benefits, often serving as non-executive directors who provide ad hoc advice to the rest of the Board.
+An employee director works under the company’s close supervision and control, with stable ongoing duties and receives employment benefits, typically a CEO or CFO.
+A contractor director operates more autonomously, taking financial risk, only performing specific agreed work, and receives no employment benefits, typically a non-executive director who is providing ad hoc advice to the rest of the Board.

 What are the main factors in deciding if a director is an employee or a contractor?